Dracula Untold: Music

 Ramin Djawadi's score for the film was released by Backlot Music on October 7 on CD.
 Djawadi was originally chosen to work on the film's musical score after his work on Iron Man, Clash of the Titans and Game of Thrones, and after signing on to score the film, he gave up his job of scoring the film Edge of Tomorrow, which was given to Christophe Beck.
 The official trailer features Lorde's cover of "Everybody Wants to Rule the World", which was produced by Michael A. Levine and Lucas Cantor.
 The Japanese release of the trailer uses the song "Vampire's Love" by Vamps.

 Release

 Dracula Untold was originally scheduled for release on August 8, 2014.
 The film was later delayed and released on October 10.
 The film was released in all formats including IMAX, and in over 25 foreign markets, on its opening weekend.

 Home media

 Dracula Untold was released on DVD and Blu-ray on February 3, 2015.
 The Blu-ray release comes with an alternate opening, deleted scenes, The Land of Dracula (Interactive Map), and Luke Evans: Creating a Legend.
+A 4K Ultra HD Blu-ray was released on September 12, 2017.